 A student may transfer to UA Cossatot and may be admitted at the first of each semester, if transfer is not due to disciplinary or academic reasons.
 All transcripts must be received and verified prior to admission.
-Transfer credits will be placed on a UA Cossatot transcript after 12 semester credit hours have been completed at UA Cossatot, provided the student is seeking a degree.
 All transcripts will be evaluated for articulated courses upon admission.